asigalov61/Artificial-Intelligence-Conspiracy/README.md

 ...more to come..

 ## If you are concerned/agree/experienced the same, please highly consider submitting a complaint to IRS and DOJ which can be done anonymously if you like.
+Another options are NSCAI and FBI cyber crimes division.